kishore-narla/bookboon-devops-interview/README.md

 # Task 4 Solution
 written a basic docker image that prompts Bookboon test in logs.

-# Task 5
+# Task 5  Solution

-Write a simple script (in any language) that will print the numbers from 0 to 100 and convert every tenth to a wordy version.
+We will first check if the number is divided by 10 if it perfectly divides then we will display the text or else display the number